35 Fun Christmas Party Themes You Never Thought of Until Now

 Bonfires aren’t just for fall.
 If weather permits, light up a yule log and have friends and family over to drink hot cocoa and sing carols around the fire.
 Add a s’mores bar or pop popcorn over the fire and you have the perfect recipe for a cozy, intimate Christmas gathering.
 Bonus: Being outside can help with social-distancing.
 Just make sure to follow your local rules about gathering size.

 Get all those little heads snug in their beds by reading a favorite holiday story.
 Invite friends and family to share their favorite Christmas book by bringing a wrapped copy and trading.
 Make it an event by serving foods from popular holiday books, like sugar plums, “roast beast,” and chestnuts.
 Or try one of these Christmas Eve traditions you’ll want to start this year.

 Twelve Clues of Christmas scavenger hunt

 If you like getting creative with your Christmas party themes, transform the popular Christmas carol “The 12 Days of Christmas” into a fun family scavenger hunt.
 Hide holiday knick-knacks inspired by the song (like golden rings or a bird toy as a stand-in for the turtle doves) throughout your house and backyard with a clue to the next surprise.
 The first person who solves the clue gets the gift!
 Just make sure you leave the clue behind for the other players so they can proceed to the next stop of the scavenger hunt for an opportunity to get a gift.
 Count your presents at the end of the hunt and whoever has the most wins!
-For help creating the clues, this list is a good place to start.
 For more fun activities, play these 13 family Christmas games every guest will enjoy.